abirbhy/InterestRate/README.md

 # InterestRate
-A model that predicts the interest rate of loan based on a selected set of variables.
+A model that predicts the interest rate of a loan based on a selected set of variables.